Overview

 • Application of a compression bandage around the elbow

-If these measures prove ineffective, your healthcare provider may consider:
+If these measures prove ineffective, your orthopedic doctor might consider:

 • Immobilizing the area with a brace for several weeks or utilizing a specialized brace during activities